ParaskP7/sample-code-movies/README.md

     ```(Dark theme is available in Android 10 (API level 29) and higher)```
 24. **![#2cb42c](https://placehold.it/15/2cb42c/000000?text=+) `DONE`** Enhance MVVM with MVI.
     To get an understanding of MVI and how it applies to MVVM (or MVP), start with this Article [MVI](http://hannesdorfmann.com/android/model-view-intent)
-    ```(Model-View_Intent, is an architecture enhancment that tries to solve the state problem, which most complex application have, especially when the screen complexity grows)```
+    ```(Model-View_Intent, is an architecture enhancement that tries to solve the state problem, which most complex application have, especially when the screen complexity grows)```
 25. **![#2cb42c](https://placehold.it/15/2cb42c/000000?text=+) `DONE`** Replace Manual Navigation with the Navigation Architecture Component.
     For more info, see [Navigation Architecture Component](https://developer.android.com/topic/libraries/architecture/navigation)
     ```(The Navigation Architecture Component simplifies the implementation of navigation in an Android app)```